-The characterization of lines and planes as translates of 1- and 2-dimensional subspaces suggests a simple method for generalizing incidence structures to dimensions greater than three.1 Namely, define a k-plane in a vector space V to be a translate of a k-dimensional vector subspace.
+The characterization of lines and planes as translates of 1- and 2-dimensional subspaces suggests a simple method for generalizing incidence structures to dimensions greater than three.
+Namely, define a k-plane in a vector space V to be a translate of a k-dimensional vector subspace.

-The following quotation from Winger, Introduction to Projective Geometry,2 may help the reader understand the reasons for formulating the concepts of affine geometry in arbitrary dimensions.3
+The following quotation from Winger, Introduction to Projective Geometry, may help the reader understand the reasons for formulating the concepts of affine geometry in arbitrary dimensions.

-1The explicit mathematical study of higher dimensional geometry began around the middle of the 19th century, particularly in the work of L. Schläfli (1814-1895).
-Many ideas in his work were independently discovered by others with the development of linear algebra during the second half of that century.
+&lt;sup>3The explicit mathematical study of higher dimensional geometry began around the middle of the 19th century, particularly in the work of LUDWIG SCHLÄFLI (1814-1895), who also made contributions to other areas of mathematics.
+Many ideas in his work on higher dimensional geometry were independently discovered by others with the development of linear algebra during the second half of that century.

-2See page 15 of that book.
+$^{4}$ See page 15 of that book.

-3Actually, spaces of higher dimensions play an important role in theoretical physics.
-Einstein's use of a four-dimensional space-time is of course well-known, but the use of spaces with dimensions ≥ 4 in physics was at least implicit during much of the 19th century.
-In particular, 6-dimensional configuration spaces were implicit in work on celestial mechanics, and spaces of assorted other dimensions were widely used in classical dynamics.
+&lt;sup>5Actually, spaces of higher dimensions play an important role in theoretical physics.
+Einstein's use of a four-dimensional space-time is of course well-known, but the use of spaces with dimensions $\geq 4$ in physics was at least implicit during much of the 19th century.
+In particular, 6-dimensional configuration spaces were implicit in work on celestial mechanics, and spaces of various dimensions were widely used in classical dynamics.